Goodnight, Ladies: Notable uses

 Charles Ives quoted the song in A Symphony: New England Holidays (1897–1913): I. Washington's Birthday, towards the end of the movement.

-Meredith Willson features the piece as the tenth number in The Music Man (1957).
+The 1957 musical The Music Man by Meredith Willson features the song in counterpoint with the original composition "Pick-a-Little, Talk-a-Little."

 Bing Crosby included the song in a medley on his album 101 Gang Songs (1961).

-Lou Reed included a version of the song at the end of side two of his album Transformer Transformer (Lou Reed album) (1972).
+Lou Reed included a version of the song at the end of side two of his album Transformer (1972).

+The song appears in the early part of the movie The Four Feathers (2002).